vladimirvivien/go4vl/examples/manual_types/README.md

-# Example: capture with V4L2 directly
+# Example: using handcrafted types (Deprecated)
 :warning:

-This example is here to illustrate the complexity of v4l2.
+This example is here to illustrate the complexity of v4l2 when using hand-crafted Go types to communicate with the driver.
+This approach was abandoned in favor of cgo-generated types (see v4l2 package) for stability.

 Do not use it.

 If you want to play around with image capture, use the